Olivki/kanon.events/README.md

 ## kanon.events

-Event handling with annotations, and in C# style for Kotlin.
+Event handling with annotations for Kotlin.

 ## Installation